-Get prepared to discover all the things you have to know about the basic French word “Peut-être”.
+Get prepared to learn everything you ever wanted to know about the basic word “Peut-être”.

-More precisely, it includes a detailed explanation of what it is and how you can use it in a normal conversation with an audio example.
-As well as the cool things we sprinkled like dialogue example, slow pronunciation audio, synonym and more!
+This include a detailed guide of what it is and how you can use it in a casual conversation with an audio example.
+But wait, we also sprinkled useful things like slow pronunciation audio, dialogue example and more!

 The literal meaning is: